clp/learn_python/find_answers/README.rst

 At this time, the natural language processing routines included in the nltk_ex25.py program are called from the main fga*.py program.
-You need not run the nltk*.py program separately.
+You do not run the nltk*.py program directly.

-For debugging and development, you can run this program directly, eg:

- * ``python nltk_ex25.py``

 Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 The o/p data of answers that contain high score terms (hst) is saved
-   at tmpdir/all_ans_with_hst.csv
+   at tmpdir/all_qa_with_hst.csv

 #.
 The program writes some summary data to the screen,
    to help with debugging.